markosandalj/kitajs-test/README.md

 -   whenever there is a big standalone component that requires bunch of interactivty and doesn't neccesarily need to be optimized for SEO
 -   unfortunatly we cant use any form of routing so every usecase that requires it is off limits

+# Shocase examples

+-   raw html pages with live changes in wording